Citrus-Software/tangerine-docs/docs/developer/api.md

 # for this example we choose to load every reference
 tangLoadMode = AssetLoadMode.ALL
-# UI mode : specify to tang we load shot file, so we have progression bar and relatives infos in tang
+# UI mode : specify to Tangerine we load shot file, so we have progression bar and relatives infos in Tangerine
 app.main_window.import_shot_files([filePath], load_mode=tangLoadMode)
 ```
   </TabItem>